Back To Top

 No virtual workouts or live classes

-Rowing is a water-based activity outside of home gyms and fitness centers.
-If you enjoy the experience of on-water workouts, we felt that the WaterRower Natural is as close to the real thing you can get without leaving the house.
-Instead of an air-based or magnetic resistance system, you top up the integrated tank with water and start rowing; the harder you row, the more resistance the water will offer.
+Outside of home gyms and fitness centers, rowing is a water-based activity.
+If you enjoy the experience of on-water workouts, the WaterRower Natural is as close to the real thing you can get without leaving your house.
+Instead of an air-based or magnetic resistance system, you top up the integrated tank with H2O and start rowing.
+The harder you row, the more resistance the water will offer.

 Hydrow rowing machine at the Fit&Well testing center